IIIF/website/source/index.md

     label: "Learn More"
     link: "/get-involved"
   title: "Join the community"
-  subtitle: "Over 10 community groups (and counting) tackle a diverse range of topics relating to the Framework—from crafting new technical specifications and implementing IIIF in specific communities, to conducting outreach."
+  subtitle: "IIIF community groups tackle a range of topics, from implementing IIIF for specific communities to crafting new technical specifications."
 stay_connected_cards:
   - label: Attend an event
-    description: The IIIF community hosts many virtual and in-person trainings, conferences, and other events each year.
+    description: The community hosts many virtual and in-person trainings, conferences, and other events.
     link_text: Learn more
     link: /get-involved
   - label: Join a community group call
-    description: Connect with and learn from your peers by joining a community group, or by proposing a new one!
-Calls are open to everyone.
+    description: Connect with peers and learn the latest through regular calls open to everyone.
     link_text: Learn more
     link: /get-involved
   - label: Become a member
-    description: Join leading global organizations large and small in supporting the IIIF community’s work by becoming a member of the Consortium.
+    description: Join global organizations large and small in supporting the IIIF community’s work.
     link_text: Learn more
     link: /get-involved
 ---